ThanhDeveloper/notes/docs/web/SSLTSL/concept.md

-An SSL Certificate allows traffic between your clients and your load balancer to be encrypted in transit
+- An SSL Certificate allows traffic between your clients and your load balancer to be encrypted in transit
+- Have an expiration date and must be renewed